 Inside, flames and suffocating smoke threatened the lives of William Pinckney, an officers' cook from South Carolina, and the other surviving sailor, a boatswain's mate.
 They tried to get out through a hatch to the hangar deck, but gasoline fumes knocked out the boatswain's mate.

 Summoning his strength, Beaufort native Pinckney carried his shipmate to safety.
-For his heroism, he was eventually awarded the Navy Cross -- the second African American to receive the honor.
+For his heroism, he received the Purple Heart and was eventually awarded the Navy Cross — the second African American to receive the honor.

-He will soon receive a new, posthumous honor: becoming the namesake for the Navy's newest guided-missile destroyer.
-In February 2000, then-Navy Secretary Richard Danzig said the 41st Arleigh Burke-class guided-missile destroyer will be christened the USS Pinckney (DDG 91).
-The ship, under construction by Ingalls Shipbuilding of Pascagoula, Miss., is scheduled to be commissioned in 2003.
+After his death, he received a new honor: becoming the namesake for a guided-missile destroyer.
+In February 2000, then-Navy Secretary Richard Danzig said the 41st Arleigh Burke-class guided-missile destroyer would be christened the USS Pinckney (DDG 91).
+The ship, built by Ingalls Shipbuilding of Pascagoula, Miss., was commissioned in 2004.

 "Last night, I was so excited I couldn't sleep," said Henrietta Pinckney, 80, upon learning of the decision.
 "I'm so proud of him.
 I just wish they did it before he passed away."
 Pinckney died in 1975.